 Teece (2007) proposed that the key microfoundations of dynamic capabilities are skills, processes, procedures, organizational structures, and strategic decisions; these undergird organizational-level sensing, seizing, and reconfiguration.
 Sensing is mainly undergirded by individual capacities and managerial cognitive elements.
 Seizing is closely related to organizational structures, procedures, business models, and value propositions.
 Reconfiguration is supported by cospecialization, knowledge management, decentralization, and governance in the network and ecosystem-wide contexts.
 Only a few studies have empirically examined these aspects of dynamic capabilities.
-For instance, De Silva et al. (2021) identified the individual-level microfoundation of sensing, the organizational-level microfoundation, while Giudici et al. (2018) revealed the emotional and cognitive microfoundations of sensing.
+For instance, De Silva et al. (2021) identified the individual-level microfoundation of sensing, the organizational-level microfoundation of seizing, and the ecosystem-level microfoundation of transformation, while Giudici et al. (2018) revealed the emotional and cognitive microfoundations of sensing.